JeremyOT/Toto/README.md

 run on the main thread with `IOLoop.instance().add_callback(callback)`.

-_Note: Any data returned from a call to `method.invoke()` will be sent to the client as JSON data and be used to generate the `x-simple-hmac` header for verification.
+_Note: Any data returned from a call to `method.invoke()` will be sent to the client as JSON data and be used to generate the `x-toto-hmac` header for verification.
 This may cause issues with asynchronous methods.
-If `method.invoke()` returns `None`, a response will not automatically be sent to the client and no `x-simple-hmac` header will be generated._
+If `method.invoke()` returns `None`, a response will not automatically be sent to the client and no `x-toto-hmac` header will be generated._

 Requests
 -----------